legendreddragon/legendreddragon.github.io/lord/masters/turgon.md

 > Lesser warriors bow low as you pass.
 Turgon's last words advise you to find and kill the Red Dragon..
 {: .game-citation }

-## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Turgon is Able's Sword (400K) / Able's Armour (400K).

-However, players often fail to defeat him with Wan's Weapon and Full Body Armor.
-Jennie HOTT or a fairy is often used on Turgon due to the difficulty in beating him.